HareemKH/AmazonUI/README.md

-# BeginingOfWebDev
-Welcome to my Web Development Projects repository!
-This repository showcases my journey and achievements in web development, highlighting the progress I've made in creating various web applications and learning key technologies.

-## Achievements & Progress

-### 1. Login Page
-- **Description**: Designed and implemented a login page using HTML and CSS.
-- **Highlights**: Focused on clean and user-friendly design, ensuring a smooth user experience.

-### 2. HTML Resume
-- **Description**: Created a personal resume page using HTML.
-- **Highlights**: Showcased my skills, education, and experience in a structured and professional manner.

 ### 4. Amazon Clone
 - **Description**: Developed a clone of Amazon's website to practice front-end development and mimic e-commerce functionality.